hmcts/ia-ccd-definitions/README.md

 Remove Node version from your local in case you have got conflicts

 ### Settings
-There are a few command to run setup ia-definitions converter:
+There are a few commands to run setup ia-definitions converter:

 Clone project to your local
 ```